-All actuarial assumptions that determined the total pension liability as of December 31, 2018 were based on an actuarial experience study for the period January 1, 2013 - December 31, 2016, except where required to be different by GASB 68.
+All actuarial assumptions that determined the total pension liability as of December 31, 2020 were based on an actuarial experience study for the period January 1, 2013 - December 31, 2016, except where required to be different by GASB 68.
+The economic assumptions were reviewed at the March 2021 TCDRS Board of Trustees meeting and revised assumptions were adopted.

-The total pension liabilities in the December 31, 2019 actuarial valuations were determined using the following actuarial assumptions:
+The total pension liabilities in the December 31, 2020 actuarial valuations were determined using the following actuarial assumptions: